-These financial statements present the financial position, net cost of operations, changes in net position, budgetary resources and financing activities of the District of Columbia Workmen's Compensation Act Special Fund (Fund).
+These financial statements present the financial position, net cost of operations, changes in net position, budgetary resources and financing activities of the Longshore and Harbor Workers' Compensation Act Special Fund (Fund).
 The Fund is administered by the Employment Standards Administration (ESA) which is an agency within the United States Department of Labor.
 Within ESA, the Division of Longshore and Harbor Workers' Compensation has direct responsibility for administration of the Fund.
-The Fund offers compensation, and in certain cases, medical care payments to District of Columbia employees for work related injuries or death.
-Effective July 26, 1982, the District of Columbia Workmen's Compensation Act was amended whereby the Mayor of the District of Columbia became responsible for administration and operation of a separate special fund to cover post July 26, 1982, injury cases.
+The Fund offers compensation, and in certain cases, medical care payments to employees disabled from injuries which occurred on the navigable waters of the United States, or in adjoining areas used for loading, unloading, repairing, or building a vessel.
+The Fund also extends benefits to dependents if any injury resulted in the employee's death.

-Additionally, the District of Columbia Workmen's Compensation Act [Section 10(h)] provides annual wage increase compensation (cost of living adjustments).
+Additionally, the Longshore and Harbor Workers' Compensation Act [Section 10(h)] provides annual wage increase compensation (cost of living adjustments).
 Fifty percent of this annual wage increase for pre-1972 compensation cases is paid by Federal appropriated funds and fifty percent is paid by the Fund through the annual assessment.
 Appropriated funding for 10(h) is not reflected in the accompanying financial statements.
-Also, these financial statements do not include the Special Fund administered by the Mayor of the District of Columbia for injury cases occurring after July 26, 1982.